CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | monster | ID of the monster to spawn.
 | group | ID of the monster group from which the spawned monster is selected. `monster` and `group` should not be used together. `group` will act over `monster`.
 | x, y  | Spawn coordinates ( specific or area rectangle ).
 Value: 0-23 or [ 0-23, 0-23 ] - random point between [ a, b ].
 When using a range, the minimum and maximum values will be used in creating rectangle coordinates to be used by map::place_spawns.
 Each monster generated from the monster group will be placed in a different random location within the rectangle.
 Example: "x": 12, "y": [ 5, 15 ] These values will produce a rectangle for map::place_spawns from ( 12, 5 ) to ( 12, 15 ) inclusive.
 | chance | Percentage chance to do spawning.
+If repeat is used each repeat has separate chance.
-| repeat | The spawning is repeated
+| repeat | The spawning is repeated this many times.
+Can be a number or a range.
 | pack_size | How many monsters are spawned.
 Can be single number or range like [1-4].
 Is affected by the chance and spawn density.
 Ignored when spawning from a group.
 | one_or_none | Do not allow more than one to spawn due to high spawn density.
-If repeat is not defined or pack size is defined this is true.
+If repeat is not defined or pack size is defined this defaults to true true, otherwise this defaults to false.
 Ignored when spawning from a group.
-| friendly | Make the monster friendly.
+| friendly | Set true to make the monster friendly.
 Default false.
 | name | Extra name to display on the monster.
 |target | Set to true to make this into mission target.
 Only works when the monster is spawned from a mission.